-The Louvre Museum displays the famous Mona Lisa and many first class paintings from Italy, France, Flanders, the Netherlands.
-The Louvre Museum also displays world class collections of Egyptian, Greek, Roman and Islamic Arts.
+The Louvre Museum displays the Mona Lisa, probably the most famous painting in the world, and many first class paintings from Italy, France, Flanders, the Netherlands.

 The Louvre Museum is open 9am to 6pm all days except Tuesdays, January 1st, May 1st, November 11th, December 25th.
 It is open until 9.45pm on Wednesdays and Fridays.

 The famous glass pyramid (location) is the main entrance to the Louvre Museum.
 To avoid the queue, enter through Carrousel du Louvre entrance (location), 99 rue de Rivoli or Porte des Lions, 14 Quai Francois Mitterrand.

 Full-day Louvre Museum entrance fee: 15 euros.

 The first Louvre (picture) has been commissioned by King Philippe Auguste (picture) in 1190 as a fortress (picture).
 Since 1190, many French Kings, Emperors and Presidents have added their extensions.